NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/EvaluationOfProjects/README.md

 Slicer can perfom the required 3D interpolation and slicing that is required for this technique.

 ## Illustrations
+The following are real 3d-printed anatomical models - not renders - using 'voxel printing'

    <img src="voxel_printing.png" width="700" height="250">

    <img src="voxel_printing2.png" width="700" height="250">

-C. Bader, D. Kolb, J. C. Weaver, S. Sharma, A. Hosny, J. Costa, N. Oxman, Making data matter: Voxel printing for the digital fabrication of data across scales and domains.
+Credit: C. Bader, D. Kolb, J. C. Weaver, S. Sharma, A. Hosny, J. Costa, N. Oxman, Making data matter: Voxel printing for the digital fabrication of data across scales and domains.
 Sci.
 Adv.
 4, eaas8652 (30 May 2018).